RituparnaAdha/cs6910/Assignment3/README.md

  The code for question 5 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/ques5_6.py).
  The instructions to run are instructed before every cell in the notebook.
+ For seeing .csv file , use google sheets.
+ Hindi font used for plotting can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/VesperLibre-Regular.ttf).
  ## Question 6
   The code for question 6 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/ques5_6.py)
  The instructions to run are instructed before every cell in the notebook.
+  Hindi font used for plotting can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment3/Question5_6/VesperLibre-Regular.ttf).
 ## Report

 The report for this assignment can be found  [here](https://wandb.ai/rituparna_adha/uncategorized/reports/Assignment-2--Vmlldzo2MDYyOTA).